 - Asynchronous Invocation: A grouping node of one or more Asynchronous Paths as a single call that can cause several threads or Agents to start processing.
 For example, sending one JMS message can cause several subscribers on a JMS topic.
 A Synchronous Invocation grouping node is not shown for a Synchronous Path, because all synchronous invocations lead to exactly one Synchronous Path.

 If your Client is connected to all of these servers, you can trace distributed PurePaths across those servers.
 Select the required PurePath in the PurePath tab, and click the Find distributed PurePaths button.
 Distributed nodes has this icon.
-Click them, or right-click and select Cross-Server Drill to open related PurePaths in the new PurePath dashlet.
+Click the button again, or right-click and select Cross-Server Drill to open related PurePaths in the new PurePath dashlet.

 Tree context menu